distributeaid/masks-for-solidarity/content/home/header.md

 ---
 subtitle: Our starting goal
-title: Fund, make and distribute 100,000 masks
+title: Help us fund, make and distribute 100,000 masks
 ---

 Masks for Humanity represents the women designing and producing face masks, from